DON’T MISS

 When blue-green algae develop an explosive bloom, some species, including those in Switzerland, can release toxic substances into the water.
 At a high enough concentration (around 100.000 bacterial cells per millimetre), drinking this water can cause breathing problems, flu-like symptoms, diarrhoea and nausea.

 That is why particular caution has to be paid to children and animals, especially dogs, who can consume a large amount of lake water when they jump in and can lick their bacteria-covered coats after swimming.
-This was the reason why two dogs died in a hospital in Zurich in May 2022, after consuming too much of the toxic substance when swimming in the Greifensee, a popular swimming place just outside of the city.
+This was the reason why two dogs died in a hospital in Zurich in May 2022, after consuming too much of the toxic substance when swimming in the Greifensee, a popular swimming place just outside the city.

 What do I need to look out for on Swiss lakes?

-Every canton in Switzerland keeps a close watch over the water quality of their lakes and the police will alert the public through social media as to when algal blooms occur.
+Every canton in Switzerland keeps a close watch over the water quality of its lakes, and the police will alert the public through social media as to when algal blooms occur.
 You will also often see warning signs dotted around the lake during the summer.
 The bacteria typically spawn when poor weather is followed by hot, clear weather, growing rapidly over the first few days.
 Blue-green algae prefer water with little current, making lakes the most likely place to encounter them.

-Algal blooms can be easily recognised for their greenish, oily tinge on the water’s surface.
+Algal blooms can be easily recognised by their greenish, oily tinge on the water’s surface.
 They also tend to smell musty and earthy.
 A good rule of thumb is that if you are knee-deep in algal water and cannot see your own feet, you should exercise caution and avoid the water.

 What precautions do I have to take before swimming in algal water?